gatling/gatling/src/docs/content/reference/script/protocols/grpc/migrating/index.md

 [gRPC plugin for Gatling](https://github.com/phiSgr/gatling-grpc) (created by George Leung), who want to switch to using the new official gRPC support for Gatling.

+We currently support a subset of the original features, do not hesitate to contact us using the Gatling Enterprise support portal with feature requests for anything we do not cover yet.
+When do you, please detail your actual use case so we can find the best way to address it in the Gatling gRPC plugin.

 {{< alert warning >}}
 You are currently using the community-maintained plugin if your build configuration includes the [com.github.phisgr:gatling-grpc](https://central.sonatype.com/artifact/com.github.phisgr/gatling-grpc) artifact as a